Fine Art Investigations

 How much does it cost to identify a portrait artist?
 Just as every portrait is unique so, too, is every art research project.
 Projects can be as simple as an emailed statement for a non-binding attribution or as sophisticated as a book.
 Written reports provide verifiable evidence within a replicable process and are illustrated with full-color images.
 Please contact Fine Art Investigations to discuss your particular needs.
 We strive to tailor projects to clients’ budgets.
 Using a comprehensive system for portrait artist identification to work quickly and cost-effectively, costs generally range from:

 $150 for a non-binding attribution to

 $1,500 for a bound written report with full documentation and color illustrations

-Additional costs may include consultant fees and conservator examination
+For high value artworks, additional costs may include consultant fees and conservator examination.

 Consultant fees are generally $150 / hour